Social situation Rift between rich and poor

 High HIV prevalence

 Shortcomings in healthcare and the indecisive HIV/AIDS policy the government pursued for many years are considered to have contributed to the massive social and health challenges.
 Serious efforts to tackle HIV only began a few years ago.
-South Africa now has the world's largest antiretroviral therapy programme, in which special drugs are dispensed in order to slow or prevent the onset of AIDS.
-Nearly half of all those infected have access to such medication according to UNAIDS data.
+South Africa now has a comprehensive antiretroviral therapy programme, in which special drugs are dispensed in order to slow or prevent the onset of AIDS.
+Three quarters of those infected now have access to such medication according to UNAIDS data.

-The benefits of improvements in prevention and treatment can already be seen.
-New cases of HIV fell by 40 per cent between 2010 and 2018 and there were 50 per cent fewer deaths from AIDS.
+The improvements in prevention and treatment have delivered benefits.
+New cases of HIV fell by 58 per cent between 2010 and 2023 and there were 66 per cent fewer deaths from AIDS.
 Mother-to-child transmission of HIV has also decreased.
-Average life expectancy in South Africa has risen again in the last few years.
-Temporarily, it had dropped to below 53 years.
-Currently, it stands at 64 years.